RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/blender-mesh-editing.md

 ![17](/images/blender-edit-edgesplit2.png)

+!!! note
-**Note: For some models just applying edge split won't be enough, further work may be required (such as marking faces sharp).**
+	For some models just applying edge split won't be enough, further work may be required (such as marking faces sharp).**

 ## Applying the texture